 St. Dunstan’s serves as one of 13 host congregations that provide shelter and meals for up to four homeless families for a week at a time, four times a year.
 Sunday School classrooms become home for the families while they are here.
 Parishioners provide meals, serve as evening hosts, and spend the night.
 We are assisted by parishioners from Holy Innocents and St. Anne’s Episcopal Churches.
 Family Promise is a national organization, providing networks of Christian, Jewish, and Muslim congregations around the country.

 St. Dunstan’s is sponsoring a refugee family already in the U.S. by working with an agency, New American Pathways.
-We have met with the family to determine their needs and have begun working with them.
+We have met with the family to determine their needs and have begun working with them, primarily with English tutoring.

 St. Dunstan’s Medical Fund, Tanzania